usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 ## Links

+Links in OSCAL provide a means to reference an arbitrary resource, which allows local or remote content to be referenced.
+Links are available to use on many of the key fields in the OSCAL models.

+A link can:

-Links in OSCAL provide a form of indirection, allowing the referencing of local or remote content.
-Link can be particularly useful in referencing (external) information that is not represented in OSCAL format.
-This could include references to (cybersecurity) laws and regulations; references to organizational standards and guides; references to system bill of materials (SBOM) and more.
+1. Reference (external) information that is not represented in OSCAL format.
+This could include references to (cybersecurity) laws and regulations, references to organizational standards and guides, references to software bill of materials (SBOM), and more.
+2. Reference objects within the current OSCAL document.

 Organizations can limit duplication of content, reduce the size of their OSCAL files, and maintain important content relationships by using links.

+Here is a nominal example of a link in OSCAL.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}
-The `<link>` element is made available in specific OSCAL models and supports either URL or back matter resources.
-The `<link>` element has a `<text>` sub-element, and the following attributes: `@href`, `@rel`, and `@media-type`.
-Here is a nominal example of a `<link>` element.

 {{< highlight xml "linenos=table" >}}
 <link href="..."
       rel="..."